-Purchasing a Business is a Major Lifetime Investment.
+Purchasing a Business of Your Own is a Major Lifetime Investment.
 Learn How to Avoid Costly and Unnecessary Mistakes Here.

-THE PURCHASE OF A NEW JERSEY CORPORATION, FRANCHISE OR UNINCORPORATED BUSINESS
+THE PURCHASE OF A NEW JERSEY BUSINESS REQUIRES CAREFUL PLANNING

 Because buying a business in NJ can be complicated, Hanlon Niemann & Wright will lead you through the entire process.
 We are here to protect your interests and to make your purchase a reality.

 We not only know the laws directed to buying a business in this state, but we are also practical and proactive, providing you with advice, solutions, and recommendations to make your business purchase as seamless and efficient as possible.
 Our goal is to bring about a successful result, which means a “successful closing” and then a profitable business.

 For more than 40 years, we have helped individuals, small and medium-sized businesses, corporations, partnerships, and LLCs with their business legal matters in New Jersey.

 Hanlon Niemann & Wright is a business-focused law firm that works with businessmen & women throughout the State of New Jersey.